Triplebyte expands its recruiting platform beyond YC and signs up Apple and Facebook

 SD2 launches platform to help startups get cloud billing under control

 Triplebyte wants to make recruiting and technical screening for tech companies more efficient.
-The screening process happens background-blind, so instead of putting the emphasis the applicants’ resume (and the colleges they went to), it emphasizes programming smarts.
+The screening process happens background-blind, so instead of putting the emphasis the applicants’ resumes (and the colleges they went to), it emphasizes programming smarts.
 The previously only worked with Y Combinator-incubated companies, though.
 Now, however, it has expanded its program and is working with Facebook, Apple, and other large companies, too.

 As Harj Taggar, the company’s CEO and co-founder (and former YC partner), tells me, the idea to start with YC companies was born out of the realization that the YC ecosystem was now big enough to provide the scale necessary for a service like this.
-As the company grew, though, the team realized that engineers wanted was a broad choice of companies to work with (it only shows engineers companies that look like they would be a good match for their technical abilities).
+As the company grew, though, the team realized that engineers wanted a broad choice of companies to work with (it only shows engineers companies that look like they would be a good match for their technical abilities).

 Besides Apple and Facebook, Triplebyte is now also working with Asana, Palantir and others.
 The company’s promise to engineers is that they will be able to bypass the usual phone screening process and move right to onsite interviews if a company wants to work with them.
 For companies, Triplebyte promises that it has thoroughly screened the applicants through its online coding test and that they are a good fit for them.

-One interesting aspect of Triplebyte’s process is that when the company sends its candidates’ profile to a potential employee, it strips out the name, schools they attended and the companies they’ve worked at.
+One interesting aspect of Triplebyte’s process is that when the company sends its candidates’ profile to a potential employer, it strips out the name, schools they attended and the companies they’ve worked at.
 “We do this to reduce bias in the screening process — recruiters are so used to screening based on keywords in resumes that this approach is what’s needed to increase the diversity of backgrounds in tech,” Taggar told me.

 Taggar says that the companies that use Triplebyte’s service typically make an offer to half the engineers his company sends them.
 That’s a 2x improvement over the industry standard, which is closer to 1 in 4).